carrascoacd/butterfly-engine/README.md

 ## Secrets

 Since this is for personal use, and for obvious reasons, this project relies on Git-Crypt to encrypt the secrets used for the WiFi connection and Blynk.
-Once you have the key, you can unlock the repository with:

 ```bash
 git-crypt unlock /path/to/key